-- Unclear Voice prompts: This is the case of small and medium-size companies, in order to save cost, few companies opt for cheap IVR services where the vendor would install a poor-quality voice prompt, resulting in evasive circumstances for both the customer and company.
+- Unclear Voice prompts: This is the case of small and medium-sized companies, in order to save cost, few companies opt for cheap IVR services where the vendor would install a poor-quality voice prompt, resulting in evasive circumstances for both the customer and company.

-- Self-Service Options: In order to have an optimizes IVR system in place, companies need to strategically think of keeping an IVR system that has multiple solutions – To choose options by the menu, call back, email, chat, link directing to applications, etc.
+- Self-Service Options: In order to have an optimized IVR system in place, companies need to strategically think of keeping an IVR system that has multiple solutions – To choose options by the menu, call back, email, chat, link directing to applications, etc.

 - No IVR system update: By monitoring the calls and previous interactions with the customers, the IVR system should be periodically updated to provide a better customer experience.